kubernetes/community/community-membership.md

 [OWNERS](contributors/devel/owners.md) file (for repos using the bot).

 - member for at least 3 months
-- Responsive to mentions of SIG teams they are members of
 - Primary reviewer for at least 5 PRs to the codebase
 - Reviewed or merged at least 20 substantial PRs to the codebase
 - Knowledgeable about the codebase